xdyeama/nfactorial_incubator2023/README.md

-This is the "Rock, Paper, Scissors War" game for the Nfactorial Incubator 2023 test task.
-The game is based on popular worldwide Rock, Paper, Scissors but in the new format
+This is the "Rock, Paper, Scissors War" game made by Barlykov Beket for the Nfactorial Incubator 2023 test task.
+The game is based on popular worldwide Rock, Paper, Scissors but in the new format.
+The game is written on python with the help of pygame library.

 To run the game you need to install python version 3.9+ and pygame 2.3+.
 In order to correctly visualize all elements of the game, you need to download all the assets into the assets folder.